kleinschmidt/cogsci-particle-learn/notes.md

 Using sequential monte carlo (aka particle filter) approximations of nonparametric Bayesian clustering models for language acquisition.

+Explore a method for approximate inference that's more psychologically
+plausible: learns from one data point at a time, efficiently.
+Doesn't require an unlimited tolerance of uncertainty.

 ## Why

 Babies need to learn how many phonetic categories their language has from un- or